Chat now! We're online and 'hair' to help.

 She over-dyed her hair, causing her hair to break and thin out.

-This was the ideal option for Chontelle, as she is happy with the length of her hair, but simply wanted a quick solution to fill the gaps where her hair was thinning and damaged.
+This was the ideal option for Chontelle, because she's happy with the length of her hair, but simply wanted a quick solution to fill the gaps where her hair was thinning and damaged.

 After finding her perfect colour match; Platinum Blonde 60

-It's time to cut and style her Sitting Pretty Halo extension to blend with her natural hair.
+It's time to cut and style her halo hair extension to blend with her natural hair.

-Like all our halos, the FINE halo comes 20 inches long so you can cut it to your ideal length.
+Like all our halos, the FINE halo comes either 16 or 20 inches long so you can cut it to your ideal length.